MicrosoftDocs/memdocs/sccm/sum/deploy-use/office-365-dashboard.md

 - Multiple issues: The macro has more than one of the above issues.

 > [!NOTE]
 > Macro inventory is populated by data from the Readiness Toolkit for Office and recently used data files.
-Macros health is populated by health data.
+Macro health is populated by health data.
 Due to the different data sources, it's possible for the macro health status to be **Needs review** when the macro inventory is **Not scanned**. <!--5922845-->

 ### Known issues